MojosBeans100/CI-MS5-loveplants/README.md

 To keep the user interested in browsing products, suggestions are made for additional products to view.
 The list is kept brief, to only 4 products per category, and products are not duplicated between lists.
 The categories are:
 - rare products (if the product is rare)
 - popular products (if the product is popular)
-- easy care products (if the product has low care maintance)
+- easy care products (if the product has low care maintenance)

 ![Suggested products]()